-Cut food into as small pieces as required for the person’s situation.
+• Cut food into as small pieces as required for the person’s situation.

 • Offer more food at the time of the day when the person is the most hungry and the least tired.

 • To increase the appeal of food for those with decreased taste and smell by offering them foods with stronger tastes.

 • Use milk and cream in place of water in soups and cooked cereals to boost calorie intake.

-	• Add saturated fats by adding butter or olive oil on foods to boost calorie intake.
+• Add saturated fats by adding butter or olive oil to foods to boost calorie intake.

 • Add nonfat dried milk powder to foods like yogurt, mashed potatoes, gravy and sauces to boost calorie intake.

 • Offer them milk and fruit shakes as a drink.

 • Offer them pureed, finely ground foods, similar to baby food if the person has difficulty chewing and swallowing.

 • Between meals, provide nourishing snacks, such as pudding, stewed fruits and finger foods.